mnavascues/ABC_TimeAdapt/README.md

 $ conda env create -f timeadaptenv.yml
 ```

-File requirements.R is also provided for an alternative way to install R packages.
+There is aldo file requirements.R for an alternative way to install R packages.

-### Run using snakemake

-Run tests (testthat for R, pytest for Python)
+Run (using snakemake) tests (testthat for R, pytest for Python)
 ```shell
 $ conda activate timeadaptenv
 $ snakemake test